xaviermignot/xaviermignot.github.io/_posts/2023-09-18-azure-pipelines-objects-variables.md

   - pwsh: |
       Write-Host "Value from previous step: $(variableName)"
 ```
-But it's a little bit trickier for complex variables likes objects, arrays, or object arrays.
+But it's a little bit trickier for complex variables likes objects, arrays, or arrays of objects.
 As an example, let's say I want to retrieve the name, type and resource group of all the resources in an Azure subscription like this:
 ```powershell
 $resources = Get-AzResource | Select-Object -Property Name,Type,ResourceGroupName